Frequently Asked Questions

 What facilities are there for disabled visitors?

 The building is on two levels both of which are fully accessible but not between the levels.
 There are disabled toilets on both levels.
 It should be possible to park in Lawn Terrace with a disabled badge for using the upper level.
 At the lower level, there are two parking spaces.
-They need to be reserved in advance.
-Notify the administrator
+These need to be reserved in advance, so please contact us first on the email address at the bottom of the page.

 Is there car/cycle parking?